-Ohio Police and Fire Protection Fund

-The Village contributes to the Ohio Police and Fire Pension (OP&F), a cost-sharing multiple-employer defined benefit pension plan.
+B. Ohio Police and Fire Protection Fund - The Village contributes to the Ohio Police and Fire Pension (OP&F), a cost-sharing multiple-employer defined benefit pension plan.
 OP&F provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to full-time law enforcement officers of the Village and their beneficiaries.
 Benefit provisions are established by the Ohio State Legislature and are codified in Chapter 742 of the ORC.
 OP&F issues a publicly available financial report that includes financial information and required supplementary information for the plan.
 That report may be obtained by writing to the Ohio Police and Fire Pension Fund, 140 East Town Street, Columbus, Ohio 43215-5164.

-The ORC requires plan members to contribute 10.0 percent of their annual covered salary, while employers are required to contribute 19.5 percent for police officers and 24.0 percent for firefighters.
+Funding policy - The ORC requires plan members to contribute 10.0 percent of their annual covered salary, while employers are required to contribute 19.5 percent for police officers and 24.0 percent for firefighters.
 The Village has no firefighters.

 The OP&F Pension Fund is authorized by the ORC to allocate a portion of the employer contributions to retiree health care benefits.
 The portion of employer contributions used to fund pension benefits was 12.75 percent of covered payroll for police officers and 17.25 percent of covered payroll for firefighters.
-The Village's contributions to OP&F for police pension were \$33,273, \$36,455 and \$22,311 for the years ended December 31, 2011, 2010 and 2009, respectively.
-The full amount has been contributed for 2011, 2010 and 2009.
+The Village's contributions to OP&F for police pension were \$32,428, \$33,273 and \$36,455 for the years ended December 31, 2012, 2011 and 2010, respectively.
+The full amount has been contributed for 2012, 2011 and 2010.